-Hawaii in all its beauty and diversity is a very desirable travel destination, especially in the winter when you might be dreaming about a tropical getaway while shoveling snow.
+Hawaii, with all its beauty and diversity, is a very desirable travel destination, especially in the winter when you might be dreaming about a tropical getaway while shoveling snow.

-Winter in Hawaii lasts from December until March and although it’s most often sunny, there are also storms brewing in the Pacific generating huge swells.
+Winter in Hawaii lasts from December until March, and although it’s most often sunny, storms brewing in the Pacific generate huge swells.

-In other words: when you travel to Hawaii, it’s important to know a little bit about the different factors that may influence your perfect vacation in Kona.
-You want to pick the best time to make the journey to the Big Island, so you can best enjoy all the amazing activities Hawaii has to offer!
+In other words, when traveling to Hawaii, it’s important to know a little about the different factors that may influence your perfect vacation in Kona.
+You want to pick the best time to journey to the Big Island, so you can best enjoy all the amazing activities Hawaii has to offer!

 Today, I’ll discuss the best time of the year to see manta rays here in Hawaii based on